paweljarosz/defork/README.md

 Returns the name of the conversation.

 **PARAMETERS**
-* `conversation` (table, optional) - a conversation data table.
+* `conversation` (table - optional) - a conversation data table.
 If not provided, Defork will try to use loaded and saved data.

 **RETURNS**
 * `name` (string) - a name of the conversation.